 Promptly when you finish, log back on and fill in all the details of your hike.

-Learn from other JMT hikers.
-Here are past JMT Hiker Survey reports from prior years.
+Learn from past JMT hikers.
+Read JMT Hiker Survey reports from prior years.

 Share your trip plans and find others who will be hiking at the same time